mathletedev/notebook/historical_literature/Root Words.md

 - protoplasm: the organized colloidal complex of organic and inorganic substances (such as proteins and water) that constitutes the living nucleus, cytoplasm, plastids, and mitochondria of the cell
 - prototype:
 ### PRIM
+### RECT
+Means straight or right
+- rectitude: the quality of states of being straight
+- rectify: to correct by removing errors
+- rectilinear: characterized by straight lines
+- rector: one that directs

 ### THERM/THERMO
 ### TRACT
 ### VOR